Hope of Israel Ministries (Ecclesia of YEHOVAH):

 In the past, in most theological circles, a rejection of the doctrine of the Trinity included a rejection of the divinity of the Messiah.
 However Catholic theologian, Karl Rahner counters this by saying: "...We must be willing to admit that should the doctrine of the Trinity have to be dropped as false, the major part of the religious literature could well remain virtually unchanged...the Christian idea of the incarnation would not have to change at all, if there were no Trinity."
 What is the truth?

-In light of this "it is not surprising then, that Christian piety practically remembers from the doctrine of the incarnation only the 'God' has become man, without deriving from this truth any clear message about the Trinity" (The Trinity, p.
+In light of this "it is not surprising then, that Christian piety practically remembers from the doctrine of the incarnation only that 'God' has become man, without deriving from this truth any clear message about the Trinity" (The Trinity, p.
 10-12).

 A rejection of the doctrine of the Trinity does not necessarily constitute a rejection of the incarnation -- the divinity of the Messiah.
 In fact, what Rahner says indicates that, for all practical purposes, the Trinity doctrine is meaningless.